 The slicer’s nightmare!
 This is a long hole that requires you to hit a draw off the tee to hold the fairway.
 Any shots sliced will run down to the right and end up under trees.
-I personally feel this is the toughest hole on the course.

 If you avoid the green side traps, take you two putts, run to the next hole and be very happy with par.

 This hole is reasonably long and uphill.
 Other than that it is pretty straight forward.
 Pull out driver and give it everything, the only area you want to avoid is the tee tree about 220m just to the right of the fairway.